Passive Solar Greenhouse Planner

 Size Selector

-Swell passive solar greenhouse — shed roof, polycarbonate south wall, metal-clad insulated north wall, green wood frame, Vancouver Island setting
+Swell passive solar greenhouse -- shed roof, polycarbonate south wall, insulated north wall, Vancouver Island setting

 Solar Gain Calculator